-Violations of these principles or any attempt to violate these principles constitutes misuse.
-Violations Violations generally consist of downloading or posting to University computers, or transporting across University networks, material that is illegal, proprietary, in violation of University policies or contractual agreements, or otherwise is damaging to the institution.
+Violations generally consist of downloading or posting to University computers, or transporting across University networks, material that is illegal, proprietary, in violation of University policies or contractual agreements, or otherwise is damaging to the institution.
 Examples of specific violations include, but are not limited to:

-- -A1.
-Sharing passwords or acquiring another's password without prior written authorization from University ComputingTechnology Services or the appropriate system administrator. - -B2.
-Unauthorized accessing, using, copying, modifying, or deleting of files, data, useruser ids, access rights, usage records, or disk space allocations-: - -C3.
-Accessing resources for purposes other than those for which the access was originally issued, including inappropriate use of authority or special privileges; - -D4.
-Copying or capturing licensed software for use on a system or by an individual for which the software is not authorized or licensed.
-Misappropriation of data or copyrighted materials, including computer software, may constitute theft; - E5.
-Use of eomputinginformation technology resources for remote activities that are unauthorized at the remote site-; - -F6.
-Causing computer failure through an intentional attempt to "crash the system," or through the intentional introduction of a program that is intended to subvert a system, such as a worm, virus, Trojan horse, or one that creates a trap door. - -G7.
-Intentional obscuring or forging of the date, time, physical source, logical source, or other header information of a message or transaction-: - H8.
-Interception of transmitted information without prior written authorization from University ComputingTechnology Services or the appropriate system administrator.; - $-\underline{19}$.
-Failure to protect one's account from unauthorized use (e.g., leaving one's terminal publicly logged on but unattended).): - -J10.
-Violation of priorities for use of computing information technology resources as established by an individual facility within the UKUniversity system-; - 11.
-Excessive use of information technology resources, especially when it impedes the mission-related activities of other users, or adversely affects system availability or performance;
+1. Sharing passwords or acquiring another's password without prior written authorization from University Technology Services or the appropriate system administrator;

+2. Unauthorized accessing, using, copying, modifying, or deleting of files, data, user ids, access rights, usage records, or disk space allocations;

+3. Accessing resources for purposes other than those for which the access was originally issued, including inappropriate use of authority or special privileges;

+4. Copying or capturing licensed software for use on a system or by an individual for which the software is not authorized or licensed.
+Misappropriation of data or copyrighted materials, including computer software, may constitute theft;

+5. Use of information technology resources for remote activities that are unauthorized at the remote site;

+6. Causing computer failure through an intentional attempt to "crash the system," or through the intentional introduction of a program that is intended to subvert a system, such as a worm, virus, Trojan horse, or one that creates a trap door;

+7. Intentional obscuring or forging of the date, time, physical source, logical source, or other header information of a message or transaction;

+8. Interception of transmitted information without prior written authorization from University Technology Services or the appropriate system administrator;

+9. Failure to protect one's account from unauthorized use (e.g., leaving one's terminal publicly logged on but unattended);

+10. Violation of priorities for use of information technology resources as established by an individual facility within the University system;

+11. Excessive use of information technology resources, especially when it impedes the mission-related activities of other users, or adversely affects system availability or performance;

-- 12. Use of information technology resources for individual commercial activities that are not approved by the University, for personal private gain, or for political campaigning and similar activities that are inconsistent with the University's tax-exempt status; - 13.
-Violation of software license agreements, including making more copies of licensed software than the license allows (i.e. software piracy); or - 14.
-Sending a crippling number of files across the network (e.g. email "bombing" or "spamming").
+12. Use of information technology resources for individual commercial activities that are not approved by the University, for personal private gain, or for political campaigning and similar activities that are inconsistent with the University's tax-exempt status;

+13. Violation of software license agreements, including making more copies of licensed software than the license allows (i.e. software piracy); or

+14. Sending a crippling number of files across the network (e.g. email "bombing" or "spamming").

 VIII.
-Response, Investigation, and Sanctions to Violations
+Response, Investigation, and Sanctions